Everything about the raw food diet: from basic principles to motivation. The Basics of a Raw Food Diet: A Simple Path to Health and Longevity

 Breakfast.
 Fruit and vegetable smoothie.

 Dinner.
-Pumpkin porridge with linseed oil and pumpkin seeds.
+Pumpkin porridge With linseed oil and pumpkin seeds.

 Afternoon snack.
 2 apples.

 Dinner.
-Squash caviar with a rye cake.
+Squash caviar with rye flatbread.

 Thursday:

 Breakfast.
-2 wedges of fresh melon.
+2 slices fresh melon.

 Dinner.
-Sprouted wheat porridge with black currant.
+Sprouted wheat porridge with black currants.

 Friday:

 Breakfast.
-1 cup banana strawberry smoothie
+1 glass of banana and strawberry smoothie.

 Dinner.
 Pumpkin porridge with pine nuts, zucchini salad with herbs.